-Parish Volunteer Footpath Strimmer - Somerset Strimmer Project *
+Parish Volunteer Footpath Strimmer - Tony Whitford

 The Somerset Strimmer Project is run by Somerset County Council (SCC).
 It uses Parish Councils and volunteers to help the SCC Rights of Way Service maintain its duty for keeping public footpaths, bridleways, and restricted byways clear of vegetation.
 The use of volunteers is fully funded directly by the SCC.
 Volunteers are given appropriate training and the use of a strimmer and protective equipment to do the job.